07 January, 2024

 Single trip policy to Canada, valid for a year, aged 23 traveller:

-If you’re looking for low cost cover, Zoom's Medical Only Cover at $507 is the cheapest basic policy on our site.
-This policy includes unlimited medical and $1.5 million personal liability only.
-The excess you must pay towards a claim is $250.
+Basic policies $700 - $1679 If you’re looking for low cost cover, Travel Insurance Saver's Bare Essentials ID 3 plan at $719 is the cheapest basic policy on our site.
+This policy includes unlimited medical and $1 million personal liability.
+The excess you must pay towards a claim is $150.

 Tips To Save On Travel Insurance For Canada